freqn/enlight_js/README.md

 ## Description

-A repository for my own personal study of the book "JavaScript Enlightenment"
+A refresher & repository for my own personal study of the book "JavaScript Enlightenment"